pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Client → Server**

 Information about a specific transaction of a pump, open or deferred.
 Should be sent as reaction to a previous TRANSACTIONS message and may be sent pro-actively if the status of a transaction changes.

+Note: `TRANSACTION` shall only be used if a product was actually dispensed (non-zero amount/quantity transaction).
+In case of cancellation on station side without a product being dispensed, please use [`LOCKEDPUMP`](#lockedpump) instead (only applicable when using the pre-auth workflow).

 Arguments: